nsklaus/amiwb/README.md

 it tries to reproduce the UX/UI of the amiga workbench as a workstation.

-for those that had an amiga equipped with a gfx and a 060 cpu card, you know what i'm talking about. it's more like draco/a4k 'amiga' rather than a500/cd32 'amiga'. the former was professionnal grade workstation using softwares like: tv-paint, adpro, art-effect, lightwave, imagine, movie-shop, samplitude, ... the later was more like a home gaming system. look at screenshots dir.
+look at screenshots dir.

 ### status: the base environment is complete.